Mercury leads the way through Holiday Mathis - Boston Herald - Go Tech Daily

 FISHING (February 19 – March 20).
 You know the difference between small and large gifts.
 It has nothing to do with size or money value and everything with the intention, affection and care that is included in the package.

 TODAY BIRTHDAY (December 28).
 This solar return tends towards the deeper recesses of the soul.
 Of which you have no idea, you receive instructions that lead to both personal and professional treasures.
-A March victory will be a highlight, as will the work you do with someone younger and the learning that you get in a formal environment.
+A win in March will be a highlight, just like the work you do with someone younger and the learning that you get in a formal environment.
 Taurus and Virgo love you.
 Your lucky numbers are: 38, 7, 20, 22 and 16

 The practical earth drawing energy that prevails in these skies suggests that an approach that could help is to stay as close as possible to a scientific method.
 What about the problem is measurable?
 Start there.
 And be as honest as possible with your reviews.
 Perhaps the photo you are looking at is so far removed from the ideal that it evokes intense feelings and a tendency to be overwhelmed.
 That is when you need to focus smaller.
 Show the ambition.
 Choose explanation instead of apologies.
 Statements are relatively unbiased statements of what happened, related to pure data.
 Apologies are emotional buffers thrown into the gap of what happened and what was expected.
 They are less helpful than explanations, because they are messy and malleable due to their emotional load.
 Venus traveling in Aquarius will be an ally in achieving the kind of perspective that makes exciting breakthroughs possible.

 CELEBRITY PROFILES: John Legend has crowned the entire season with the release of a luxury version of his album ‘A Legendary Christmas’.
-The star of Capricorn began his career working with artists from the top list and soon went to the top with his own number.
+The Capricorn star began his career working with artists from the top list and soon went to the top with his own song.
 1 single “All of Me”.
 Natal moon and Mercury in Sagittarius bring the passion and sophistication, while in Leo Jupiter is completely showmanship.

 Write Holiday Mathis on HolidayMathis.com.